Slick renovations bring old petrol stations to life

-LONDON From art deco apartments in Sussex to a trendy burger bar in London, some of England's former petrol stations are enjoying a new lease of life following creative makeovers.
+LONDON (Reuters) - From art deco apartments in Sussex to a trendy burger bar in London, some of England's former petrol stations are enjoying a new lease of life following creative makeovers.

 In London, a distinctive old petrol station forecourt has bloomed into a florist.
 Another enjoyed a spell as an open air cinema before closure and an expected renovation into commercial property.